fossas/spectrometer/docs/userguide.md

 The FOSSA CLI will automatically read `fossa-deps.yaml` in the root directory when `fossa analyze` is run and parse dependencies from it.

-> Note: You can use a script to reconstruct this file before `fossa analyze` is run, which would allow you to create your own custom strategy.
+> Tip: Use a script to generate this file before running `fossa analyze` to keep your results updated.

 ```yaml
 dependencies: